home - Electricity

 Living room

 For the living room, the choice of material is practically unlimited, except by the preferences of the owners.
 For this room, it is not required to select a moisture-resistant material, and there are also no special restrictions on, as, for example, for or.
 The interior can be relaxing or brighter and more intense.
-Vivid examples of Venetian plaster make an excellent backdrop for a spacious living room, but good lighting is required.
+Vivid examples of Venetian plaster make an excellent backdrop for a spacious living room, but good lighting of the room is required.

 Venetian plaster in the kitchen: design photo

-Decorative plaster is also suitable for, since when added to the composition of special components it meets all the requirements for a given room:
+Decorative plaster is also suitable for, since, when added to the composition of special components, it meets all the requirements for a given room:

 • does not absorb foreign odors;